zarf-dev/proposals/0053-bundle-format/README.md

 **Risk**: If embedded trusted root is not updated, verification may fail due to expired keys.

 **Mitigation**:
-- Explicit support for including updated Trusted Roots from the command line
+- Explicit support for retrieving and including updated Trusted Roots from the command line
 - Pre-release checklist includes trusted root update verification
 - Monitor Sigstore for key rotations
 - Renovate monitoring for updates to the Trusted Root repository
 - Documentation on manual trusted root updates

+#### Risk 2: Compromised Trusted Root

+**Risk**: If the trusted root is compromised, verification may fail or be otherwise inaccurate.

+**Mitigation**:
+- Evaluate upstream (or other administrators of the infrastructure) for impact and response
+- Evaluate impact to packages signed for any required re-signing
+- Retrieve a new trusted root with `zarf tools trusted-root create` once available
+- Use said trusted root until a Zarf binary is released using the updated trusted root (if using the public good instance)

-#### Risk 2: Bundle Format Incomplete in Offline Mode
+#### Risk 3: Bundle Format Incomplete in Offline Mode

 **Risk**: Sigstore bundle may require fields that cannot be populated offline.